 Learning a foreign language is a necessary part of being a member of a multi-cultural society and provides an opening to other cultures.
 A high-quality languages education should foster children’s curiosity and deepen their understanding of the world.

-It is our intent that the Modern Foreign Languages (MFL) curriculum at Southill primary School should enable children to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
-It should also provide opportunities for them to communicate for practical purposes, learn new ways of thinking and read great literature in the original language.
+It is our intent that the Modern Foreign Languages (MFL) curriculum at Southill primary School will provide children with the skills and knowledge to confidently communicate in a language other than their own.
+The curriculum will enable children to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
+It will also provide opportunities for them to read great literature in the original language.

 “Now I know some French, It will help me when I visit France.”